508: Operation Double 007

 Paul Gauguin (1848-1903) was a French postimpressionist painter.
 For a time he focused on painting Breton peasants, but in 1891, broke and dissatisfied with European society, he left the country for Tahiti, where he remained for years, subsisting on fish and fruit and painting a lot of pictures of topless women.

-Charley, you’re my knight in shining armor.
+Charlie, you’re my knight in shining armor.

 An imitation of aristocratic actress Katharine Hepburn; the line “You’re my knight in shining armor” is from the 1981 Hepburn/Henry Fonda movie On Golden Pond.
+Charlie Martin was the postal carrier in that film, played by William Lanteau.

 Hey, Greg, heard it through the grapevine.